 - Tennis elbow

-The is common in both tennis players and golfers, but can also be contracted by gym users who repeatedly perform the same exercises creating a repetitive strain in the joint and tendons.
-It is the enflamed tendon that causes the issue.
+The is common in both tennis players and golfers, but can also be contracted by gym users who repeatedly perform the same exercises creating a repetitive strain in the joints and tendons.
+It is the inflamed tendon that causes the issue.

 Prevention: The easiest way to prevent tennis elbow is to strengthen the muscles in the forearm and stretch after exercise.
 If you’re lifting weight, ensure your form is correct and you vary the exercises when working out.
 To reduce the chance of repetitive strain.

 Shin splints, the term for all lower leg pain that occurs below the knee, are the bane of many athletes, runners, tennis players, and even dancers.
 “It’s muscle inflammation and can occur even after just a couple of workouts,” says associate professor of kinesiology Cindy Trowbridge, Ph.D.
 They often plague beginning runners who do not build their mileage gradually enough or seasoned runners who abruptly change their workout regimen, suddenly adding too much mileage, for example, or switching from running on flat surfaces to hills.